geoffryan/afterglowpy/README.md

 $ pip install afterglowpy
 ```

+_afterglowpy_ is compatible with Numpy v1 and v2, Python 3.8+, and runs on MacOS, Linux, and Windows.

 If you are working on a local copy of this repo and would like to install from source, you can the run the following from the top level directory of the project.
 ```bash
 $ pip install -e .